 - May, 2008

-If the required commodity or service cannot be obtained via a State preferred source, a State contract or a Local contract the University, requires a competitive procurement process demonstrating price reasonableness for purchases in excess of $2,500.00 when using State funds.
+If the required commodity or service cannot be obtained via a State preferred source, a State contract or a Local contract the University, requires a competitive procurement process demonstrating price reasonableness for all purchases regardless of dollar value when using State funds.
 When competition is not feasible due to either the existence of an emergency or the single or sole source nature of a commodity or service, the University must document in the procurement record the reason(s) why competition is not feasible and justify the selection of the vendor and establish the reasonableness of the pricing.

 - Emergency: An urgent and unexpected requirement where health and public safety or the conservation of public resources is at risk.

 - Sole Source: A procurement in which only one vendor is capable of supplying the required commodity or service.
 The unique nature of the requirement and determination of why no other vendor could provide the commodity or service is required as part of a written justification.

 - Single Source: A procurement in which although two or more vendors can supply the required commodity or service it is determined that there are material and substantial reasons to award a contract to one vendor over another that are documented in a written justification.

 - Local Contract: Commodities purchased via Consortia or Group Purchasing Organization (GPO) contracts as outlined in the NYS Procurement Councilís Consortia Purchasing Guidelines- (Rev. September 2009).
 Campus let service contracts less than $250,000 in value.

 The NYS Office of the State Comptroller (OSC) and NYS law provides the following guidance in this regard: